-Undergraduate - The undergraduate scholarships are available to students who are enrolled in an approved four-year college or university that is either accredited by the Environmental Health Accreditation Council (EHAC) or is a NEHA Educational or Sustaining Member School (Environmental Health Accreditation Council) accredited colleges/universities and NEHA Educational and Sustaining Member Schools.
+Undergraduate - The undergraduate scholarships are available to students who are enrolled in an approved four-year college or university that is either accredited by the National Environmental Health Science and Protection Accreditation Council (EHAC) or is a NEHA Educational or Sustaining Member School.

 There will be two awards presented, one $2,000 award to one graduate student and three $1,000 awards to each of three undergraduate students.

 7290 S. Colorado Blvd., Ste.
 1000-N

 Phone: 303-756-9090, ext.
 300